asyncomatic/.github/profile/README.md

     @Test
     public void dataProcessiongTest() {

-        // Ingest data into pipeline
+        // ingest a known external data set into the data processing system ingestData();
-        ingestData();

-        // Allow time to elapse (30 seconds) for data processing Thread.sleep(30 * 1000);
+        // pause to allow time for processing to occur (30 seconds, more may be required) Thread.sleep(30 * 1000);

-        // Retrieve and validate result set
+        // analyze the subsequent result set to verify it is correct assertValidResultSet();
-        assertValidResultSet();
     }

 </pre>
 &nbsp;

-Executed in isolation, this test would take slightly more than 30 seconds to execute, assuming (for the sake of argument) that ingestion and validation are quick operations; executing 1000 similar scenarios as a test suite using a single executor would take over 8 hours!
-Parallelization (via additional executors) would help reduce the overall execution time, but does nothing to alleviate the inherent inefficiency of tests that spends most of their execution time sleeping.
+Executed by itself, this test would take slightly more than 30 seconds to execute, assuming (for the sake of argument) that ingestion and validation are relatively quick operations.
+Let us now assume that we have numerous data sets we need to test, let's say 1000.
+Executing 1000 iterations of our test as a test suite, using a single worker, would take over 8 hours!
+Parallelization (via additional workers) would help reduce the overall execution time, but does nothing to alleviate the inherent inefficiency of tests that spends most of their execution time sleeping.
+This synchronous approach is simply not scalable as the number of tests, and the delays required, increase.

-What if we could treat ingestion and validation (or any parts of a test, for that matter) as independent units?
-What if we could easily schedule these units to run as separate processes, the validation step scheduled to run 30 seconds after completion of the ingestion step, thus doing away with the need for our executor to sleep and allowing it to perform other work for that 30 seconds?
+What if we could treat ingestion and validation (or any parts of a test, for that matter) as independent steps, each to be scheduled individually?
+Processing delays could automatically be accounted for in how the steps are scheduled: the validation step could be scheduled to run 30 seconds after the ingestion step completes, allowing sufficient time for processing while removing the need for the worker to block execution and allowing it to perform other tasks.

 Async-o-matic takes a novel approach at addressing this challenge.
-Async-o-matic treats a test as a workflow, implemented as a class (rather than a method), with the class' methods as the workflow's steps.
-Async-o-matic's scheduler allows individual steps to be scheduled for execution at the appropriate time, and the entire test workflow is defined through simple annotations decorating the test class itself.
-Any state that needs to be maintained is automatically passed from method to method as the test progresses.
+Async-o-matic provides a framework for treating a test as a workflow, implemented as a class (rather than a method), with the class' methods as the workflow's steps.
+This framework provides a custom scheduler that allows for the individual steps to be scheduled independently, each to be executed at the appropriate time.
+The entire workflow is defined through simple Java annotations, and any state that needs to be maintained is automatically passed from method to method as the test progresses.

-Using Async-o-matic, our previous example could be implemented as follows:
+Using this framework, our previous example could be implemented as follows:

 <pre>